The Best Percale Sheet Sets Are Cool, Crisp, and Feel Light as a Feather

 • Thin

 If you’re looking to update your bed with percale sheets but don’t want to spend a ton, Linen Home’s set is a great option.
 Made with 100% long-staple cotton, this four-piece, 200-thread-count pick will give you all the luxuries of percale without breaking the bank.
 Fifteen-inch-deep pockets will stay put throughout the night, and both the flat sheet and pillowcases have a Z-hem (a lovely decorative touch not usually found at this price point).
 The sheets are also both Oeko-Tex Standard 100 and Sedex certified, the latter of which affirms that the product is made with fair labor standards and ethically sourced materials.
-So go ahead and choose one (or two) of the brand’s 16 color options (we have our eye on taupe and sage).
+So go ahead and choose one, or two, of the brand’s numerous color options; we have our eye on taupe and sage.

 Best Long-Lasting: Quince Classic Organic Percale Sheet Set